-- your child has vomiting and / or diarrhoea and is less than six months old – babies can become dehydrated and unwell quickly
+- your child has vomiting and / or diarrhoea and is less than 6 months old – babies can become dehydrated and unwell quickly

 - your child is drowsy and difficult to rouse

-- your child has a lot of diarrhoea (eight to ten watery motions per day)
+- your child has a lot of diarrhoea (8 to 10 watery motions in 1 day)

 - there is blood or mucus in your child’s poo